TheRedBrain/rpg-crafting/README.md

 ## Customization

-Data and Resource Packs and the config files can be used to extensively customize this mod.
+Data and resource Packs, game rules and the config files can be used to extensively customize this mod.